-- Remember that people are the most important part of my life.
+Remember that people are the most important part of my life.

-- I am not making art for money.
-I make art to live and thrive.
+> - I make art to live and thrive.

-The intent behind this blog is to help me keep track of my goals, to process and share information that is helpful for emerging artists such as me, and to reflect on ways that art can foster change in people’s lives.
+> The intent behind this blog is to help me keep track of my goals, to process and share information that is helpful for emerging artists such as me, and to reflect on ways that art can foster change in people’s lives.
 There might be a section devoted to inspiring ceramic artists but we shall see.
 For now, I’ll focus on structuring the blog.

-My name is Bia Furtado.
+> My name is Bia Furtado.
 I am a Studio Art major and French and Francophone Studies major at Carleton College (Northfield, Minnesota).
 I am passionate about exploring what parts of told and untold history today condition my perceptions of women in society and the perceptions I have regarding my own existence as a young Latino woman.
 Physical objects and affectionate love letters are my main vehicles of communication.